 This section focuses on verifying the feasibility and effectiveness of the human-like driving decision-making algorithm.
 We first perform data preprocessing.
 Next, we use the dataset to validate the effectiveness of the maximum entropy inverse reinforcement learning algorithm.
-Finally, we test and evaluate the human-like driving decision-making algorithm in a typical interaction scenario.
+Finally, we test and evaluate the humanlike driving decision-making algorithm in a typical interaction scenario.

 5.1.
-Data preparation and processing.
+Data preparation and processing

-The NGSIM dataset is a publicly available dataset developed and released by the National Highway Traffic Safety Administration (NHTSA) of the U.S. Department of Transportation for the study of road traffic flow and driving behaviour.
-The dataset provides researchers with real road traffic information that can be used to simulate and analyse issues related to driving behaviour, traffic flow, and road safety, which is one of the indispensable fundamentals for the study of human-like driving decision-making algorithms.
+The NGSIM dataset is a publicly available dataset developed and released by the National Highway Traffic Safety Administration (NHTSA) of the US Department of Transportation for the study of road traffic flow and driving behaviour.
+The dataset provides researchers with real road traffic information that can be used to simulate and analyze issues related to driving behaviour, traffic flow, and road safety, which is one of the indispensable fundamentals for the study of human-like driving decision-making algorithms.

-In this paper, we use the NGSIM dataset to process and analyse the U.S. Highway 101.
-The structure and area recorded in the US-101 dataset are schematically shown in Fig.6.
-The highway section recorded by the dataset is about 2100 foot (about 640 m) and contains five lanes (lanes 1 to 5), with lane 6 connecting lanes 7 and 8 at both ends, which are the merge-in and merge-out lanes, respectively.
-The camera used for data acquisition records the traffic state of vehicles travelling in the form of snapshots according to a sampling period of 100ms (10 Hz).
+In this paper, we use the NGSIM dataset to process and analyze the U.S. Highway 101.
+The structure and area recorded in the US-101 dataset are schematically shown in Fig. 6.
+The highway section recorded by the dataset is about 2100 feet (about 640 m) and contains five lanes (lanes 1 to 5), with lane 6 connecting lanes 7 and 8 at both ends, which are the merge-in and merge-out lanes, respectively.
+The camera used for data acquisition records the traffic state of vehicles travelling in the form of snapshots according to a sampling period of 100 ms (10 Hz).
 The dataset records information, including global and local position information, speed, and type of vehicles.
 This paper focuses on the human-like decision-making problem in the vehicle lane change scenario.
 Thus, the driving behaviour of vehicles on ramps is not considered.
 We randomly selected three hundred vehicle trajectories from the five main lanes as a secondary sampling dataset to serve as reward function learning samples for human-like driving.

-Fig.6.
-Dataset Preparation: a) US-101 dataset; b) Road structure schematic magnitude of vehicle acceleration.
-Therefore, the selection of trajectory characteristic variables will be considered in terms of efficiency, safety and comfort of the vehicle.
-Specifically, we chose speed v to represent vehicle travelling efficiency, lateral acceleration a_x , longitudinal acceleration a_y and longitudinal jerk j_x to represent comfort; and safety indicator was represented by the headways (THWB and THWF) and collision.
+Fig. 6.
+Dataset preparation: (a) US-101 dataset; (b) road structure schematic

+Human driving trajectories are influenced by the driver's conscious control and the surrounding environment.
+For example, during driving, the driver's intent to accelerate and the level of safety threat from surrounding vehicles affect the magnitude of vehicle acceleration.
+Therefore, the selection of trajectory characteristic variables will be considered in terms of efficiency, safety, and comfort of the vehicle.
+Specifically, we chose speed v to represent vehicle travelling efficiency, lateral acceleration a_x , longitudinal acceleration a_y and longitudinal jerk j_x to represent comfort.
+Safety indicator was represented by the headways (THWB and THWF) and collision.